philsturgeon/phil.tech/source/2017-01-24-graphql-vs-rest-overview.html.markdown

 Or... **GraphQL!** Instead of making custom endpoints, custom representations, or custom APIs, the clients simply write their own queries.
 This moves the responsibility out of the hands of the API developers, and into the clients, who then get to write in their language of choice, instead of bugging the API team to write it in a different language.

-Wether you need this paradigm shift or not is entirely up to how similar your clients are.
+Whether you need this paradigm shift or not is entirely up to how similar your clients are.
 If you're a private/internal API and your clients are all practically identical, then you certainly don't want them all handling things.

 But, if you have a multitude of different clients, or are public (therefore have no idea how the API will be used), GraphQL quickly starts to seem more appealing.

 ## Why Not Use Both?

-The biggest thing that strikes me as odd in the "GraphQL vs REST" conversation is that you have to pick one.
+The biggest oddity I notice in the "GraphQL vs REST" conversation, is the falsehood that _you must pick one_.

-In a world of SoA, you are likely to have multiple services and multiple APIs.
-In the [RPC vs REST](https://www.smashingmagazine.com/2016/09/understanding-rest-and-rpc-for-http-apis/) article I point out that some services might be REST and some might be RPC, and you can absolutely throw some GraphQL in with your REST.
+In a world of SoA, you are likely to have multiple services, which expose multiple APIs.
+In the [RPC vs REST article](https://www.smashingmagazine.com/2016/09/understanding-rest-and-rpc-for-http-apis/) I point out that some services might be REST and some might be RPC, and you can absolutely throw some GraphQL in with your REST.

 One mix of REST and GraphQL could just be adding a `/graphql` endpoint to `api.whatever.com` and having that as your GraphQL endpoint on an REST API.

 Another, is one that has been vaguely tossed around at work, which is the idea of having one GraphQL API, acting as a gateway to our other multiple REST APIs.

-Having one GraphQL server act as a sort of data proxy, giving one entry point for mixed data, one Authentication scheme despite each REST API having its own token concept of tokens, one HTTP call for clients despite it hitting multiple actual REST APIs, etc., would be a damn powerful thing.
+Having one GraphQL server act as a sort of data proxy, giving one entry point for mixed data, one Authentication scheme despite each REST API having its own "unique" approach to tokens, one HTTP call for clients - despite it hitting multiple actual REST APIs, etc., would be a damn powerful thing.

 ## Summary